Open Data Hub logo

 What is supported

-• Installation on Open Data Hub: We fully support the successful installation of these packages from the Red Hat AI Python Index onto a supported Open Data Hub environment when you use the provided base images.
+• Installation on Open Data Hub: We fully support the successful installation of these packages from the Red Hat AI Python index onto a supported Open Data Hub environment when you use the provided base images.

 • The Platform: The underlying Open Data Hub platform, including its components and infrastructure, is fully supported according to its own lifecycle policy.